Objects are hosted in buckets and contain user data in the format it was uploaded in.

 The following characters are safe to use in a key:

 \.
-Other characters may cause various problems when using Object Storage.
+Other characters may cause various problems in Object Storage.

-There are no folders in Object Storage, but GUI-based file management clients like CyberDuck or the interface to Object Storage simulate folders in the Yandex.Cloud management console.
-A zero-size object, whose key is included in the keys of other objects as a prefix, serves as a folder.
-For example, an object with an
+There are no directories in Object Storage, but GUI-based file management clients like CyberDuck and the Object Storage interface in the Yandex.Cloud management console emulate them.
+A zero-size object serves as a directory.
+Its key is included as a prefix in the keys of other objects.
+For example, an object with the

-x key and zero size will be a folder in the management console, while an object with an
+x key and zero size is a directory in the management console, while an object with the

 y.txt object located in the

-Each of the tools manages objects and folders according to their own logic described in their respective documentation.
+Each tool manages objects and directories according to their own logic, which is described in their respective documentation.

 Metadata is stored with an object as